The 13 best Black Friday tech deals of 2024 - National | Globalnews.ca

 The Curator independently decides what topics and products we feature.
 When you purchase an item through our links, we may earn a commission.
 Promotions and products are subject to availability and retailer terms.

-Here’s the TV deal of the year: A 30 square foot TV for around the price of an average mortgage payment (similarly-sized TVs retailed for upwards of $100K not long ago).
-This wall-sized, bezel-free TCL screen with 4K resolution, a 120Hz refresh rate, and QLED technology is 50% off during Black Friday.
+Here’s the TV deal of the year: An 85-inch TV for around the price of an average mortgage payment (similarly-sized TVs retailed for upwards of $100K not long ago).
+This wall-sized, bezel-free TCL screen with 4K resolution, a 120Hz refresh rate, and QLED technology is 32% off during Black Friday.
 Delivery is free with a Prime membership, but a word of warning: You will definitely need help installing it.

 If you’ve got a big TV, you need big sound to go with it.
 Those are the rules.
 And this 880-watt JBL soundbar delivers.
 It creates immersive cinematic sound via directional audio beams from a pair of up-firing drivers in the main bar plus two more in the detachable end speakers, which you can place beside or behind your couch for maximum effect.
 The coup de grace?
 A wickedly powerful 10.1-inch wireless subwoofer that produces bum-rattling bass.